|

 wonderful job.

-Messiaen's music is based on a strong religious believe.
-But even
+music is based on a strong religious believe.
+But even if you do

-if you do not accept his convictions, the inspiration can be felt
+not accept his convictions, the inspiration can be felt in each

-in each and every work.
-Messiaen explores the possibilities of the
+and every work.
+Messiaen explores the possibilities of the organ

-organ to new levels and while creating so many different sounds
+to new levels and while creating so many different sounds and combinations

-and combinations of sounds, he compiles as it were an entire catalog
+of sounds, he compiles as it were an entire catalog of creativity

-of creativity and beauty, sometimes curious and sometimes exploring
+and beauty, sometimes curious and sometimes exploring strange worlds,

-strange worlds, but it seems always a blueprint of the soul.
+but always a blueprint of the soul it seems.

 TOP